boulund/tentacle/documentation/source/introduction.rst

    back to the distributed file system.
 After completing a job, the Worker process requests a new one from the Master process.

+More information available on how Tentacle computes coverage is available in section :ref:`coverage`.
+Further information on the implementation will also be published.

 Use examples
 ************
 Tentacle is well suited for the following tasks: